abelsonlive/complicity/readme.md

 #### multilingual / multicultural interfaces
 - We don't have to know, we have to cull / find our way.
 - A 'Smarter Google' - one that does not tailor the filter to you but to the idea / topic.
+- subject matrix

+#### prioritization of a news organization vs. it's users.
+- Make aggregation and filtering transparent
+- Surfacing content from other languages
 -

+#### FILTERING
+- space for new voices
+- articles that are less shared / more shared.
+- articles that were published longer ago / more recent
+- articles that are more related / less related to current article
+- citizen journalists vs. mainstream media
+- people contribute sources / metadata about the sources
+-
+- I don't want articles that people are reading already.